TheAjaykrishnanR/aviyal/README.md

 11. Move windows without the titlebar
 12. Protect windows from screencapture *(optional)*

-> Protecting windows from screencapture is a feature that allows you to hide windows from any screen recording software such as obs, the builtinsnipping tool, etc. However to achieve this it requires us to call a win32 function `SetWindowDisplayAffinity()` from the context of the remote process of the target window to hide.
+> Protecting windows from screencapture is a feature that allows you to hide windows from any screen recording software such as obs, the builtin snipping tool, etc. However to achieve this it requires us to call a win32 function `SetWindowDisplayAffinity()` from the context of the remote process of the target window to hide.
 This requires us to inject a dll into the window's host process, call our special function and then unload.
 So if you need this functionality please ensure you have the accompanying `swda.dll` alongside aviyal.

 ## TODO
 - [ ] scrolling workspaces